Michigan's attorney general charges 16 people in fake elector scheme

 Those charged in Michigan include Meshawn Maddock, a former co-chair of the state Republican Party.
 Each defendant faces a slew of felony charges including election law forgery.

-"The false electors' actions undermined the public's faith in the integrity of our elections and, we believe, also plainly violated the laws by which we administer our elections in Michigan," Attorney General Dana Nessel, a Democrat, said in a statement.
+"The false electors' actions undermined the public's faith in the integrity of our elections and, we believe, also plainly violated the laws by which we administer our elections in Michigan," Attorney General Dana Nessel, a Democrat, said in a statement Tuesday.

 The statement details: